lonycell/grafana.v7/docs/sources/features/panels/panels.md

 # Panel overview

-The *panel* is the basic visualization building block in Grafana.
+The *panel* is the basic visualization building block in ThingSPIN.
 Each panel has a Query Editor specific to the data source selected in the panel.
 The query editor allows you to extract the perfect visualization to display on the panel.

 There are a wide variety of styling and formatting options for each panel.
 Panels can be dragged and dropped and rearranged on the Dashboard.
 They can also be resized.